 Please keep in mind that javascript files will be compiled and minified in alphabetical order.
 We also recommend that you prefix your own javascript file with the letter “z” (z_my_awesome_js_code.js) to ensure it will be compiled last and use the resources of other JS libraries currently available in the project.

-At this point, you have everything you need to automate tasks using Grunt.
+At this point, you have everything you need to automate tasks using a practical grunt file.

 In the same folder where gruntfile.js resides, type “grunt”.
 Magic happens!